mixxxdj/mixxx/source/manual_guidelines.rst

 or text is repeated many times throughout one or more documents, especially if it may need to change later.

-All replacements are kept in the file ``shortcuts.rstext`` which is included at the beginning of each file in which a substitution is used.
+All replacements are kept in the file :file:`shortcuts.rstext` which is included at the beginning of each file in which a substitution is used.

-To use an alias for the Mixxx logo, simply put the definition into ``shortcuts.rstext``.
+To use an alias for the Mixxx logo, simply put the definition into :file:`shortcuts.rstext`.

 ::